06 August 2025

 Particles-to-waves detour: Einstein vs. Planck part 1

-Albert Einstein finished writing his revolutionary paper “On a Heuristic Point of View Concerning the Production and Transformation of Light,” on this date in 1905.
+Albert Einstein finished writing his paper “On a Heuristic Point of View Concerning the Production and Transformation of Light” on this date in 1905.
 I’ve recently been writing—trying to write—about Einstein’s criticisms of Planck’s papers of 1900 and 1901 introducing the quantum energy element into physics.
 This 120th anniversary of Einstein’s completion of the above paper is a good time to post the first part of what I’ve been working on.

 Yes, I’m detouring from my Particles to Waves series before posting Part 3b, the Final Segment.
 Who knows if it’ll ever get done?
 Who cares!
 Who gives a hoot?
 Well, Woodsy Owl, for one.
 He wants you to, too!
 ‘Cause this little detour series will segue nicely back into the Particles to Waves finale, friends, I promise.
 Einstein’s “Heuristic” paper, after all, introduced the light quantum, a particle-based description of electromagnetic waves.
 Like several other papers Einstein wrote during the first decade of the 20th century, this paper was not easy for other physicists to understand and accept.
 It was different, however, in that it was the only one of these papers Einstein himself considered to be “revolutionary.”